rsh249/semester-biology/materials/projects.md

    * what tools you are thinking about using,
    * and any questions you have about how to best proceed.

-Submit the project proposal as directed by the [Project Proposal]({{ site.baseurl }}/exercises/Version-control-basic-project-proposal-R) exercise.

 Your instructor should provide feedback on these proposals about whether the work is sufficient for the project, whether it is reasonable to accomplish it in